gdm85/coshell/README.md

 It is suggested to use `exec` if you want the shell-spawned process to substitute each of the wrapping shells and be able to handle signals.
 See also http://tldp.org/LDP/abs/html/process-sub.html
+Alternatively, you can use `--shell=""` to force the usage of no shell (see description in the options section).

 # Self-contained